-Although the targets and indicators are designed for national governments, two-thirds of the targets relate harvesting projects and using water sensitive urban design principles, and

-• Goal 16 Peace, justice, and strong institutions: increase safety in our city, particularly for women.
+- harvesting projects and using water sensitive urban design principles, and - Goal 16 Peace, justice, and strong institutions: increase safety in our city, particularly for women.

 COVID-19 has been the most significant public health and economic challenge Melbourne has faced in over a century.
 It continues to impact Melbourne's businesses and communities.
 We will monitor and respond to the impact of COVID-19 on our city across each of the Goals, as data progressively becomes available.